joscheuerer/hands-on-workshop/docs/lab2.md

 5. Click **Generate No Code Form**
 6. Scroll all the way down and **Create**

-Explore first alone and then together with the instructor the different tabs Usage, Analysis, Code and Meta.
+Later on the instructor go through the different tabs with the group but feel free to explore the tabs Usage, Analysis, Code, Meta already now.
-The **NoCode** tab will be used to adjust the generated NoCode interface for the specific needs.
+The **NoCode** tab will be used to adjust the generated NoCode interface.

 ## 2.2 - Deploy an AWS VPC from existing template